turingschool/front-end-curriculum/lessons/module-2/network-requests-posts.md

 What's all that weird stuff in the URL we're fetching?

 Fetch and XMLHttpRequest Objects take the url as one of their arguments.
 The URL itself can be thought of containing sub-arguments that give these request objects and methods more information.
-The entire anatomy of a URL can be broken down into a series of informative peices, but the ones we're focused on today are queries.
+The entire anatomy of a URL can be broken down into a series of informative pieces, but the ones we're focused on today are queries.

 Anything coming after the `?` in a url is part of a query.
 Queries can be broken down into categories and arguments.
 Each category / argument pair is separated by an `&`.